matias-vazquez/SistemasDigitales/LSD06/README.md

 ## Objectives

 * To become familiar with the implementation of the numeric_std library in a VHDL system for arithmetic operations, by developing a simple signed 8-bit calculator.
+* To develop a VHDL testbench for design simulation

 ## Pre-lab

+### Background on *numeric_std*

-* Read the online documentation of the *numeric_std* library for VHDL and answer the following questions:
+Read the online documentation of the *numeric_std* library for VHDL and answer the following questions:
-  1. What type of signals can be declared to perform arithmetic operations using *numeric_std*?
+  1. What type of signals must be used to perform arithmetic operations using *numeric_std*?
-  2. If your design considers both, signed and unsigned numbers, which type of signal is desired to declared in such case?
+  2. If your signed calculator design considers both, signed and unsigned numbers, which type of signal must be declared for the operands and result vectors?
+  3. Show the syntax to convert from ```std_logic_vector``` to ``signed`` and ``unsigned`` signal types, and viceversa.
+  4. Show the syntax to convert from ```integer``` to an 8-bit ```std_logic_vector``` data types, and viceversa.
-  3. What is the VHDL syntax to carry out a multiplication of two ```std_logic_vector(7 downto 0)``` signals?
+  5. Show the correct VHDL syntax to carry out a multiplication of two vectors initially defined as ```std_logic_vector(7 downto 0)``` using the *numeric_std* library?

+### 4x4 Keypad Interfacing

-* Investigate the internal wiring of a 4x4 matrix keypad, and the
+  1. Investigate the internal wiring of a 4x4 matrix keypad, and explain how to read and identify a pressed key.
+  2. Write the pseudo-code of the keypad driver.
+Clearly identify the inputs and outputs.

+draw the corresponding schematic diagram, including pull-up resistors and their values.

 ## Lab work

 Design in VHDL a signed calculator and implement your design in the Artix 7 FPGA.
-Consider that only the *numeric_std* library is allowed to be called in.
+Consider that only the *std_logic_1164* and *numeric_std* libraries are allowed to be called in.
 Consider the following inputs and outputs:

 * Inputs
-  * Clock
+  * Clock (E3 pin from development board)
   * Operand A
   * Operand B
   * Operation selector